Using the MX8 Labs Research Platform, all your results in cross-tabs or insights are automatically weighted to make up for sample skews.

 Weighting targets define calibration constraints, but reported bases reflect your selected reporting universe and the realized sample.
 If incidence and termination patterns differ across groups, reported percentages can differ from intake shares while still being correctly calibrated for the inference frame you configured.

 A worked example makes this concrete.
 Suppose you're running a survey of ESPN subscribers against a US genpop respondent source, and 1000 people enter the experience — 500 men and 500 women.
-ESPN skews male, so suppose 80% of the women are screened out for not being subscribers.
+ESPN skews male, so suppose 60% of the women are screened out for not being subscribers.
 You end up with 700 respondents who completed: 500 men and 200 women.

 When the platform weights, it includes the 300 terminated women too — because the calibration is to the entrant population, not just the completes.
-With that universe, men and women end up evenly weighted, and the report tells you 500 / 700 ≈ 71.4% of ESPN subscribers are women.
+With that universe, men and women end up evenly weighted, and the report tells you 500 / 700 ≈ 71.4% of ESPN subscribers are men.

 That isn't consistent with the 50/50 source you specified upfront, but it is nationally representative — which is the thing that matters for the inference.
 The mismatch between source proportion and report proportion is the calibration working as intended.